mjcarter95/Condortools/README.md

-## As you may have noticed, this repository is no longer updated or maintained.
+## This repository is no longer updated or maintained.
 We recommend that you use the far superior [CondorCMF](https://github.com/mjcarter95/CondorCMF) module instead!

 # Condortools